The online master’s programs prepare students for a wide-variety of systems engineering careers, including, but not limited to:

 - Urban planning and architecture

 Systems engineers are focused on how complex projects are designed and managed over the entire life cycle of the project.
 They coordinate logistics, teams, and also assume control over machinery.
 Systems engineers are also often project managers, able to communicate to large teams of people, regardless of location, about complex tasks under demanding situations.
+The national median salary for Systems Engineers is $110,136.
+(Source: EMSI)

 The program teaches students to leverage knowledge and expertise from the fields of engineering, management, and mathematics when designing and implementing solutions to complex issues.